 The MaD PLaTTeR has been a staple in the Nashville dining scene for over 25 years.
 With a commitment to local, sustainable foods prepared in the most delicious manner, The MaD PLaTTeR has won legions of fans in Nashville and other cities while thriving in the city's historic Germantown neighborhood.
 Always owner-operated and chef-driven, it is a mix of formal, casual, down-home and upscale dining.
 The menus change a little bit daily, but the staples are more than enough to bring you back time and time again.
-Whether joining The MaD PLaTTeR for lunch, stopping by for dinner or hiring them to cater your next event (big or small), you can be sure that your food will be delicious and experience will be exemplary.
+Whether joining The MaD PLaTTeR for lunch, stopping by for dinner or us to cater your next event (big or small), you can be sure that your food will be delicious and experience will be exemplary.